balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Authentication by Public Key Discovery

-In the context of this specification, entity authentication is defined as the demonstration of possession of the private component of an asymmetric key pair.
+In the context of this specification entity authentication is defined as the demonstration of possession of the private component of an asymmetric key pair.
 Specifically, an entity uniquely identified by an acct URI {{RFC7565}} may be authenticated by demonstrating possession of the private counterpart of one or more public keys as may be discovered using that acct URI and the mechanisms described in {{I-D.miller-saag-key-discovery}}.

 ## Authorization by Group Membership Block Chain

-In the context of this specification, authorization is defined as the classification of any given entity as either a "member" or "non-member" with respect to a group.
+In the context of this specification authorization is defined as the classification of any given entity as either a "member" or "non-member" with respect to a group.
 A member of the group is by definition authorized to receive keying material used to encrypt group communications, and likewise a non-member is not.
 A member is also entitled to alter the membership of the group.
-The means by which group membership classification established, updated, and validated is through operations on a Group Membership Block Chain (GMBC).
+The means by which group membership classification established, updated, and validated, is through operations on a Group Membership Block Chain (GMBC).

 A GMBC is an ordered list of data blocks representing a tamper-resistant chronological account of group membership updates.
 The first block in the GMBC defines the initial set of group members and each subsequent block represents an addition/removal of one or more other entities to/from the group.
 Any entity can create a GMBC, but only members can update it by appending new blocks.

-Each block consists of a JSON object signed (as a JWS {{RFC7515}}) with the private key of the entity that created that block within the chain.
+Each block consists of a JSON object signed with the private key of the entity that created that block within the chain.
 That JSON object includes attributes representing the following:

-  * the acct URI {{RFC7565}} of the entity that created the block,
+  * the acct URI of the entity that created the block,
   * an array of group membership update operations,
   * a timestamp indicating the date and time of the block's creation, and
   * a hash of the preceding block in the membership chain (if any).